brandur/sorg/content/articles/aws-intrinsic-static.md

 despite all of this, unless you're running a _hugely_ successful site, costs will probably run in the low single digits of dollars a month (or less).

+**Addendum &mdash;** After originally writing this article, I've since converted this site to use the stack described here.
+The [source code is available][sorg] and I wrote some [justification](/fragments/going-static) for the conversion from a dynamic site to static.

 [aws-cli]: https://aws.amazon.com/cli/
 [aws-console]: https://aws.amazon.com/console/
 [cloudfront-console]: https://console.aws.amazon.com/cloudfront/home